Last updated: 16 July 2026

 Account creation, connecting buyers and sellers, management of listings, offers, orders and messaging: legal basis = performance of the contract formed by our Terms of Use, which you accept.

-Identity verification (KYC), fraud prevention, anti-theft measures, content moderation, visibility and risk scoring: legal basis = legal obligation and Damji's legitimate interest in protecting users, preserving the integrity of the service and preventing unlawful use, while respecting your fundamental rights.
+Identity verification (KYC), fraud prevention, anti-theft measures, content moderation, visibility and risk scoring: legal basis = legal obligation and Damjitech's legitimate interest in protecting users, preserving the integrity of the service and preventing unlawful use, while respecting your fundamental rights.

 Processing of the biometric selfie, “nearby” geolocation, web push notifications and promotional communications: legal basis = your free, specific, informed consent, revocable at any time.